 Dietary fiber is present in wholegrain cereals, fruits, vegetables as well as nuts and seeds.
 Fiber is composed of indigestible parts of plants which cannot be broken-down by human body.
 This compound has to pass through the stomach and intestines of digestion and absorption.
 The majority of fiber is carbohydrates, protein and fats.

 The primary function of fiber is to help keep the digestive system in good health.
 This also helps in keeping blood sugar in check.
 Other terms that refer to dietary fiber include ‘bulk’ as well as roughage that could be confusing since certain kinds such as fibers are water-soluble, and aren’t rough or bulky in any way.

 There are 2 kinds of fiber, both are essential of better digestion & health life – Soluble fiber, Insoluble fiber.

 Soluble fiber generally dissolves in water and body fluid forward they are converted into gel-like structure and stored in colon.
 One of its primary functions is to reduce LDL (bad) cholesterol levels and lower blood sugar level.
 Additionally, it may aid with constipation.

-These are mostly found in plant’s cells, fruits, vegetables; raw food like fruits and vegetables are the finest sources of soluble fiber.
+These are mostly found in plant’s cells, fruits, vegetables; raw fruits and vegetables are the finest sources of soluble fiber.

 - Husks seeds